opentelekomcloud-docs/domain-name-service/umn/source/public_zones/configuring_dnssec.rst

 What Is DNSSEC?
 ---------------

 DNS Security Extensions (DNSSEC) provides digital signatures to ensure data integrity and authenticity of DNS requests and responses and to defend against common attacks such as DNS spoofing.
-This prevents you from being redirected to unexpected addresses and protects your core services. **This feature is not yet enabled!**
+This prevents you from being redirected to unexpected addresses and protects your core services.

 Constraints
 -----------